datumbox/datumbox-framework/README.md

 [![Datumbox](http://www.datumbox.com/img/logo.png)](http://www.datumbox.com/)

 The Datumbox Machine Learning Framework is an open-source framework written in Java which allows the rapid development Machine Learning and Statistical applications.
-The main focus of the framework is to include a large number of machine learning algorithms & statistical tests and being able to handle medium-large sized datasets.
+The main focus of the framework is to include a large number of machine learning algorithms & statistical tests and to be able to handle medium-large sized datasets.

 Copyright & License
 -------------------